-While you would recognize this herding dog if you saw him, do you know his history?
-The difference between a Pembroke and a Cardigan Welsh Corgi?
-Well, you’re about to find out.
-Check out these seven fun facts about the Pembroke Welsh Corgi.
+While you would recognize this herding dog if you saw them, do you know their history?
+How about the difference between a Pembroke and a Cardigan Welsh Corgi?
+Well, you’re about to find out with these eight fun facts about the Pembroke Welsh Corgi.

-1. His Ancestry Dates Back to the 10th Century
+1. The Dog’s Ancestors Date Back to the 10th Century

-According to the Pembroke Welsh Corgi Club of America, it is believed that the Pembroke’s ancestry dates back to at least the 10th century.
+According to the Pembroke Welsh Corgi Club of America, it is believed that the Pembroke Welsh Corgi’s ancestry dates back to at least the 10th century.
 It is unknown, however, whether they are descended from the Swedish Vallhunds that were possibly brought to Pembrokeshire by the Vikings, or from the ancestors of the present-day Schipperkes and Pomeranians brought to Wales by Flemish weavers.

-2. Legend Has It He’s an “Enchanted” Dog
+2. Legend Has It, They Are “Enchanted” Dogs

 Welsh legend says the fairies and elves of Wales used the Pembroke Welsh Corgi to pull fairy coaches, work fairy cattle, and serve as the steed for fairy warriors.
 If you look closely, even today you can see the marks of the “fairy saddle” over the shoulders in the Pembroke’s coat.